Iowa Residential Lease Agreement

 Shared Utility Meter Disclosure

-Iowa landlords must disclose how charges are billed to individual tenants, including service fees, when multiple rental units share a utility meter for the whole building or property.
+Iowa landlords must provide a disclosure when multiple rental units share a utility meter for the whole building or property.
+The disclosure must detail how charges are billed to individual tenants, including service fees.
 This ensures tenants receive fair charges and understand what uses contribute to their bill.

 This is an example of a shared utility meter disclosure: